Rowland Winter

-Rowland Winter (born 17 February 1985) is a British rugby union coach.
+Rowland Winter (born 17 February 1985) is a British rugby union coach and Director of Rugby.

 Coaching career

 Early roles

 Winter began his coaching career at Northampton Saints, in a number of roles within the Junior Academy and Community Development.
 During his early 20s, Winter enjoyed successful league and cup wins as Head coach at both Northampton BBOB RFC and Bedford Athletic.
 He had successful coaching experience in the England U-20s Counties structure.

 Cambridge RFC

 From February 2013 Winter was appointed Director of Rugby at Cambridge RFC.
 He restructured all playing aspects of the club over a successful three year period, and led them to win the English National League 2 in 2015-16.

 In January 2023, Winter returned to the club in the role of Chief Operating Officer, overseeing all aspects of rugby and commercial operations.
 In May 2023, the club were promoted to the RFU Championship after a strong second half to the season.
-Winter was not involved in 1st team affairs during the promotional season.